View Document

 Part G - Industry Recogniton

-(38) Where a College or Victoria University Polytechnic determines that Industry Recognition would be advantageous, they will:
+(38) Where a College or VU TAFE determines that Industry Recognition would be advantageous, they will:

 1. work with AQS to prepare the submission in accordance with the requirements of the relevant industry body;